 CRIOLLO.
 In New Spain a criollo was a person born in the New World to Spanish-born parents.
 A criollo, although legally equal to a peninsular, was treated differently with regard to royal appointments to high colonial offices in administration, the military, and the church.
 The stigma of being born in America emerged from the difficulty of distinguishing between pure criollos and mestizos.
 In Spain it was also widely believed that exposure to the tropical sun in the New World retarded the development of children born there.
 Criollos therefore ranked one step below peninsulars on New Spain's social ladder.
 On the frontier of the Spanish empire, criollos held more important positions in the colonial administration because of the scarcity of peninsulars and their reluctance to serve in remote regions.
 The highest offices were usually reserved for the Spanish-born, and criollos and mestizos shared the other military and civil appointments.
 Criollos and mestizos also fared well in church positions because of their connections with local parishes.
 Social fluidity promoted miscegenation on the frontier, and the lines between criollos and mixed bloods quickly eroded.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Joan E. Supplee, "CRIOLLO," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/pfc04), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Joan E. Supplee, "CRIOLLO," accessed May 25, 2020, http://www.tshaonline.org/handbook/online/articles/pfc04.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.